tonishka/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `HomePageParser` class to parse the user command.
-2. if a command is entered from the Home Page, it goes to the HomePageParser and if it is entered from the Contact Details Page it goes to the ContactDetailsPageParser.
+1. When `Logic` is called upon to execute a command, it uses one of two parsers to process the user command.
+If the command is entered from the Home Page, it is parsed by `HomePageParser`.
+If it is entered from the Contact Details Page, it is parsed by `ContactDetailsPageParser`.
 3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
 The only commands whose creation is specific to the `ContactDetailsPageParser` class are the `EditCommand` ,`DeleteFieldCommand` and `BackCommand`  classes.
 General commands applicable to both parsers are the `ExitCommand` and `HelpCommand` classes.
 4. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.